lijun99/altar2-documentation/docs/api/altar/models/seismic/cuda/cudaMoment/index.rst

    .. attribute:: doc
-      :annotation: = the shear modulus for each patch in unit of GPa, provide one value if the same for all patches
+      :annotation: = the shear modulus for each patch in GPa, provide one value if the same for all patches

+   .. attribute:: Mu_patch_file

+   .. attribute:: Mu_patch_file
+      :annotation: = input file for the shear modulus of each patch, in Km^2